openaps/docs/docs/Using-openaps-Tools/using.md

 `"723"`

-Pretty cool, right?
 Congratulations, you just pulled data from your pump!
 The `model` command is a very useful one to verify whether you can communicate with the pump.
 It is not, however, the only thing you can do.
 Take a look at the help file to see all of the possibilities:

 `$ openaps use <my_pump_name> -h`